Benefits of Laser Hair Removal

 Recovery and Risks

 For a day or two afterward, the treated area of your skin will look and feel like it's sunburned.
-Cool compresses and moisturizers might possibly help.
+Cool compresses and moisturizers may possibly help.
 If your face was treated, you can wear makeup the next day unless your skin is blistering.

 Over the next month, your treated hair will fall out.
 Wear sunscreen for the following month to help prevent temporary changes in the color of the treated skin.